-It's important that you understand the differences between the two "reputational harm" causes of action, defamation vs. false light.
+It's important that you understand the differences between reputational tort law claims.
 This will give you a better understanding of the strengths and scope of your claim and the things you need to prove to win your case.

 Defamation and False Light: Comparing the Elements

-Defamation and false light are similar causes of action that relate to disclosures of false or misleading information.
-Because there's substantial overlap between the two causes of action, many states -- such as Colorado -- don't recognize false light as a separate cause of action.
+Defamation and false light are similar causes of action.
+They relate to disclosures of false or misleading information.
+Because there's great overlap between them, many states don't recognize the privacy tort of false light as a separate cause of action.

-To start, let's take a look at the basic causes of action for both defamation and false light.
+To start, let's take a look at the basic elements of both defamation and false light cases.

 The Parts of a Defamation Claim

 For a defamation claim, the plaintiff must prove the following:

 - The statement caused injury to the plaintiff's reputation

 - The statement was false

-- If the plaintiff is a public figure, then the defendant must have made the false statement intentionally or with reckless disregard for the plaintiff's rights.
-The same is true if the plaintiff was not necessarily a public figure but was instead still involved in some newsworthy event or some other event that drew interest from the public.
+- If the plaintiff is a public figure, then the defendant must have made the false statement intentionally or with reckless disregard.
+This is known as the actual malice standard.
+The same can be true if the plaintiff was not necessarily a public figure.
+They could instead be involved in some newsworthy event or a matter of public concern

 Truth is a complete defense against defamation, no matter how injurious the statement may have been.
-Essentially, a defendant can publicly make any statement about the plaintiff, no matter how reputationally damaging or embarrassing, so long as that statement is truthful.
-If a plaintiff cheated on their spouse, for example, then the plaintiff can't sue a defendant for having published that fact in a magazine or newspaper.
+A person can make any truthful statement to the general public, no matter how reputationally damaging or embarrassing.
+For example, let's say a plaintiff cheated on their spouse.
+Such a plaintiff can't sue a defendant for having published that fact in a magazine or newspaper.
 Since the statement wouldn't be a falsity, the plaintiff will have to sue on other grounds (for instance, public disclosure of private facts), if applicable in their state.